JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 It uses Julia's multiple dispatch to select the most efficient backend for each contraction—standard matrix multiplication for simple cases, cuTENSOR for general tensor networks—without runtime overhead.
 The package is especially valuable in quantum computing and machine learning research, where large tensor network contractions are a core computational primitive.

-[TensorOperations.jl](https://github.com/QuantumKitHub/TensorOperations.jl) provides fast tensor contractions, permutations, and traces using Einstein index notation, with GPU acceleration through CUDA and integration with cuTENSOR v2.
+[TensorOperations.jl](https://github.com/QuantumKitHub/TensorOperations.jl) provides fast tensor contractions, permutations, and traces using Einstein index notation, with GPU acceleration through hardware-agnostic Strided.jl implementations as well as a dedicated cuTENSOR backend.
 The package supports automatic differentiation and offers flexible backend selection, allowing the same high-level expression to dispatch to optimized implementations on whichever hardware is available.
 It is a go-to tool in quantum chemistry and condensed matter physics, where tensor operations on large arrays are ubiquitous.